Get started by searching below:

 Do statutes of limitations vary between civil and criminal cases?

-Yes, statutes of limitations vary between civil and criminal cases, often with criminal cases having longer (or no) limitations depending on the severity of the crime.
+Yes.
+Statutes of limitations vary between civil and criminal cases, often with criminal cases having longer (or no) limitations depending on the severity of the crime.

 Can I file a lawsuit after the statute of limitations has passed?